portervenue-svg/findhhapp/README.md

 •	Investigate and act on reports of objectionable content or abusive behavior
 •	Comply with legal obligations and enforce our Terms of Service

 We do not sell your personal information.
 We do not use your data for advertising purposes.

 4. User-Submitted Content
-When you submit happy hour listings or venue information through the App, that content becomes part of the App’s database and may be visible to other users.
+When you submit happy hour listings or venue information through the App, that content is reviewed by our administrative team before it is published.
+Submissions are not visible to other users until approved.
 Please do not include personal information in content submissions.
-We reserve the right to edit, moderate, or remove any submitted content that violates our Terms of Service.
+We reserve the right to reject, edit, or remove any submitted content that is inaccurate, misleading, or in violation of our Terms of Service.
-If you submit content that is found to be objectionable or in violation of our policies, we will remove it within 24 hours of it being reported, and your account may be suspended or terminated.
+If published content is reported and found to be objectionable or in violation of our policies, we will remove it within 24 hours of the report.
+The account responsible for the submission may be suspended or permanently terminated.

 5. Data Sharing
 We do not share your personal information with third parties except in the following limited circumstances: